Rathinavelkumar/learn-python/docs/python_sets.md

     TypeError: unhashable type: 'list'

 ## **Set Reading**
-Since sets are unordered and unidexed, we cannot read the element using index which raises exception
+Since sets are unordered and unindexed, we cannot read the element using index which raises exception

     #Set Reading
     languages = {"Python", "Java", "Javascript"}